 Our club supports the following disciplines of target rifle shooting, each of which have their own set of technical characteristics and challenges.

-Field Rifle – Bolt action rifle up to 8mm, magazines permitted, scoped, fired at 100 to 150 yards/metres.
+Centrefire – Bolt action rifle up to 8mm, magazines permitted, scoped, fired at up to 300 yards/metres.

 Rimfire – Bolt action rifle .22 calibre, fired at 25 – 100 yards/metres.